Pimine/EasySwiftLayout/README.md

 - Use this method only if you want to pin the edge of the view to the opposite margin of its superview, in other cases `pinEdgeToSuperview(_:withInset:usingRelation:priority:)` would be a better approach.

-- To make Auto-Layout works properly, it automatically sets view's property `translatesAutoresizingMaskIntoConstraints` to `false`.
+- To make Auto-Layout works properly, it automatically sets view property `translatesAutoresizingMaskIntoConstraints` to `false`.

 ##### Precondition